 Siege Gun (SG).
+Siege guns cover a broad category of large

-Siege guns include 18-pound and 24-pound guns.
+bore artillery that include 18-pound and 24-pound guns.
 A siege gun is mounted on a heavy carriage, but is more cumbersome, so it has a slower movement rate than other heavy carriage artillery.

-Congreve Rocket (CR).
-This unusual weapon has a very long range but it can only fire at targets over 12".
+Hale Rocket (HR).
+The Hale Rocket is a minor improvement over the earlier Congreve Rocket used during the War of 1812.
 Rockets are notoriously inaccurate.
 In fire combat, the controlling player must first roll the die to see if the fire points from each rocket stand can be applied to the target.
-Rockets are transported on a light carriage (lcCR) and can be hand hauled 4", the same as a battalion gun.
-A rocket moves at the same movement rate for a light carriage field gun.
+Rockets are transported on a light carriage (lcHR) and can be hand hauled 4", the same as a mountain howitzer.
+The unusual rockets can only fire at targets over 12".